 How it works

 I feel that’s where the social distancing comes in so wonderfully.
 It’s free and easy to adapt to.
 Missing your friends?
 Video call, try online video call games.
 Want to go shopping?
 Do it online, support your local businesses.
 Missing your partner?
-Take this time to expand your verbal connection and really get to know each other.
+Take this time to expand your verbal connection and really get to know each other, while you can also make new friends online, using sites like chatempanada.com which are great for this.

 The way social distancing from those you do not live with works as a simple case of if you don’t get close enough to spread germs, they wont spread.
 Simple!
 As mentioned before, you can be positive for COVID-19 and not show any symptoms.
 However, someone who comes into contact with you and contracts it can.
 That person could be a stranger, a loved one, a family member with health problems.
 Is it really worth risking that 10 minutes of chatting down the shops for potentially someone’s health?